 Relating to Others

 The emphasis that this type of person places on achievement and success significantly affects their relations with other people.
 In extreme cases, a High-D can come to treat other people simply as a means to an end, or a way of achieving their personal goals.
 Dominance is not an emotional factor, and individuals with this type of profile will tend not to place great importance on feelings, either their own or others'.
-The competitive side of Dominance can lead this type of person to see challenges and opposition everywhere, and others sometimes find it difficult to break through this naturally suspicious, skeptical shell.
+The competitive side of Dominance can lead this type of person to see challenges and opposition everywhere, and others sometimes find it difficult to break through this naturally suspicious, sceptical shell.